MaGiCmAsTeR0511/IT523_web/README.md

 # Webapplikation

 This repository is for an University project of the Ferdinand Porsche FernFH.
 This is the webapplikation Site to insert courses.
-This courses an dtheir Details will be send to Discord in an specific channel.
+These courses and their details will be sent to Discord within an specific channel.

 ## requirements